CrossFit trainers have become wildly popular in the last few years, with gyms popping up all over the United States.

 Fonts are also an important detail that many forget when putting their website together.
 A heavy font tells visitors on your page something different from a flowy, curvy font, or even a lighter, more carefree font.
 Your fonts help tell your story, so put time into finding the right fonts for your brand.

 Writing short blog posts on your site two to three times a week can also help with your brand and increase traffic to your website.
 You can use your social media to share these, and in turn, increase your credibility among potential clients.

 3. Utilize Social Media

 In the digital age, social media is a huge part of how people find anything from authors and specialty shops to gyms and trainers.
-Therefore, having a solid social media strategy in place is vital to making your brand get seen by the right clientele.
-Use the voice you worked into your website on your social media.
+Therefore, having a solid social media strategy in place is vital to making your brand gets seen by the right clientele.
+Use the voice you worked on your website on your social media.
 Making sure that voice stays consistent throughout everything you do online is essential.

 Posting regular training videos, tips, and inspirational quotes can help build your brand.
 If you are consistently active on social media, a potential client is more likely to look at you than the trainer who is inconsistent and infrequent with their social media content.